bitburner-official/bitburner-src/markdown/bitburner.ns.clearport.md

 RAM cost: 0 GB

-Delete all data from a port.
+Delete all data from the underlying queue.